rakshitkoyani/Dancer-portfolio/README.md

 ## What I have learnt in this project

-1. This project help me to understand css positions in a better way.Specially scrolling with fixed image on left part.
+1. This project help me to understand css positions in a better way.
+Specially scrolling with fixed image on left part.

 2. learn lot about font property for fancy design.

 ## Honest Time to finish the project

-It took me 5.5 hours to complete this pro
+It took me 5.5 hours to complete this project.

 ## Live link of the project